History of UCP of Sacramento & Northern California

 UCP provides a wide array of programs to people in Sacramento, Placer, El Dorado, Butte, Yolo, Nevada, Shasta and Sutter Counties.
-Programs include Saddle Pals adaptive horseback riding, our Autism Center for Excellence at Sacramento State, adult day programs, independent living services, transportation and in-home respite care for families.
+Programs include Saddle Pals adaptive horseback riding, adult day programs, independent living services, transportation and in-home respite care for families.

 Ninety cents of every dollar donated goes directly to UCP programs and services, giving dignity to people with developmental disabilities.